-PROGRAMME PHILOSOPHY: Both the programmes will exemplify Terence’s dictum humani nihil a me alienum puto, which means there is nothing human that is alien to me, because we believe that for a journalist nothing human can ever be alien.
+PROGRAMME PHILOSOPHY: The programme will exemplify Terence’s dictum humani nihil a me alienum puto, which means there is nothing human that is alien to me, because we believe that for a journalist nothing human can ever be alien.
 A good journalist is a good generalist.
 So what is called for is not knowing less, but knowing more and the ability to see the interconnection between different incidents, events and ideas.
 Journalism Mentor is designed for that.

 CAVEAT: Journalism Mentor is not meant for the casual student who looks upon journalism as a career for those without option or for journalism to be a means to stardom, fame or access to power and pelf.
 It is meant for those who believe that journalism is necessary for democracy and its proper practice ranks alongside other forms of public service that strengthen and deepen democracy.